AI experts sharing free tutorials to accelerate your business.

 Purpose

-Rewrite a passage of text up or down to a target reading level — specified as a Lexile band, grade band, or ELL proficiency tier — while preserving every factual claim, key concept, and central argument from the source.
-The output is a ready-to-distribute, differentiated version of the same passage.
+Rewrite a passage of text up or down to a target reading level — specified as a Lexile band, grade band, or WIDA proficiency band (Entering / Emerging / Developing / Expanding / Bridging / Reaching) — while preserving every factual claim, key concept, central argument, and standards-anchor from the source.
+The output is a ready-to-distribute, differentiated version of the same passage with student-facing scaffolds (bold tier-3 vocabulary, inline definitions where the level requires it, cognate bridges where the home-language inventory supports them) and a teacher-facing readability note.
+Designed to integrate with the rest of the repo — the WIDA banding mirrors differentiation-planner and student-feedback-generator; pairs with academic-vocabulary-builder when the passage is part of a vocabulary-rich unit.

 When to Use

-Use when a mixed-ability class needs the same content at different reading levels, when an ELL or striving reader needs access to a grade-level text, or when an advanced reader needs an elevated version that stretches vocabulary and syntax.
+Use when a mixed-ability class needs the same content at different reading levels, when an ELL or striving reader needs access to a grade-level text, when an advanced reader needs an elevated version that stretches vocabulary and syntax, or when a teacher needs a paired text set (high / on-level / supported) for a workstation rotation.
 Pairs naturally with differentiation-planner (which plans tasks) — this skill adjusts the source text itself.
+Pairs with academic-vocabulary-builder when the passage anchors a vocabulary unit.
+Do NOT use to translate a passage into another language (use a qualified translator).
+Do NOT use to summarize (this skill preserves length and content; it shifts the linguistic surface).

 Required Input